 “mined-land reclamation projects” means any surface mining operation with a reclamation plan approved in accordance with the Surface Mining and Reclamation Act of 1975.

-“mulch” means any organic material such as leaves, bark straw, compost, or inorganic mineral materials such as rocks, gravel, or decomposed granite left loose and applied to the soil surface for the beneficial purposes of reducing evaporation, suppressing weeds, moderating soil temperature, and preventing soil erosion.
+“mulch” means any organic material such as leaves, arbor or wood chips, recycled wood waste, straw, compost, or inorganic mineral materials such as rocks, gravel, or decomposed granite left loose and applied to the soil surface for the beneficial purposes of reducing evaporation, suppressing weeds, moderating soil temperature, and preventing soil erosion.

 “new construction” means, for the purposes of this ordinance, a new building with a landscape or other new landscape, such as a park, playground, or greenbelt without an associated building.

-“non-residential landscape” means landscapes in , commercial, institutional, industrial and public settings that may have areas designated for recreation or public assembly.
+“non-residential landscape” means landscapes in multifamily with five units or more, commercial, institutional, industrial and public settings that may have areas designated for recreation or public assembly.
 It also includes portions of common areas of common interest developments with designated recreational areas.

 “operating pressure” means the pressure at which the parts of an irrigation system are designed by the manufacturer to operate.